Hole Destroy

 Auto Hole Destroy - if true empty holes in the size range will be destroyed with grid cuts before being cut out, if false nothing will be done (and other parameters are irrelevant).

-Hole Destroy Min Hole Width - the minimum shortest dimension of a hole to be destroyed
+Min Width, Max Width - the minimum and maximum short axis dimensions of holes to be destroyed

-Hole Destroy Min Hole Length - the minimum longest dimension of a hole to be destroyed
+Min Length, Max Length - the minimum and maximum long axis dimensions of holes to be destroyed

 Hole Destroy When - When the hole destroy cuts are run

-Edge Offset - the distance (perpendicular from the hole edge) that the hole destroy cuts come within.
-This can be set manually (if Edge Offset Formula is blank) or via the Edge Offset Formula
+Edge Offset - the effective distance (perpendicular from the hole edge) that the hole destroy cuts come within.
+This can be set manually (if Edge Offset Formula is blank) or via the Edge Offset Formula.
+Make this bigger to reduce "nicking" of the hole inner surface, reduce it if hole destroy is not reaching close enough the edge.

 Hole Destroy Pattern - X pattern draws lines in an X in the direction of the corners of the extents.
-Grid draws a grid of lines as shown above for destroying the hole.
+Grid draws a grid of lines as shown above for destroying the hole; maybe needed on larger cutouts or irregularly shaped cutouts.

-Hole Destroy Horizontal Spacing - the distance between vertical cuts in the hole
+Horizontal Cut Spacing - the distance between vertical cuts in the hole

-Hole Destroy Vertical Spacing - the distance between horizontal cuts in the hole
+Vertical Cut Spacing - the distance between horizontal cuts in the hole